pixeltris/YgoMaster/Docs/LiveMods.md

 - Rename or delete `YgoMaster.exe`
 - Run `YgoMasterClient.exe`

-An alternative to the above is running `YgoMaster.exe live` using your favorite shell / command prompt.
+An alternative to the above is running `YgoMasterClient.exe live` using your favorite shell / command prompt.

 ### Additional info